FunMetJoel/Python-CLI/README.md

  A Command Line Interface library for Python

 ## Installation:
-To use the library, just download the CLI.py file and drop it in to you'r working folder
+To use the library, just download the `CLI.py` file and drop it in to you'r working folder

+*When using microPython, copy the `CLI.py` file from the microPython folder*

 ## How to use: